-Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-The District's investment in TexPool was rated "AAAm" by Standard and Poor's.
-The District manages credit risk by investing in certificates of deposit with balances below FDIC coverage.
+Credit Risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
+At April 30, 2025, the District's investment in TexSTAR was rated AAAm by Standard and Poor's.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The District considers its investment in TexPool to have a maturity of less than one year since the share positions can usually be redeemed each day at the discretion of the District, unless there has been a significant change in value.
-Interest rate risk is managed by investing in certificates of deposit with maturities of one year or less.
+The District considers the investment in TexSTAR to have a maturity of less than one year due to the fact the shar positions can usually be redeemed each day at the discretion of the District, unless there has been a significant change in value.